 There are three requirements the grievant must meet when filing.

-The grieved act listed on the GFF must meet the definitional criteria in 370.015A
+The grieved act listed on the GFF must meet the definitional criteria in 370.010 A

 The grievant must demonstrate that s/he attempted to informally resolve the complaint before filing the grievance.